Nicconike/Wakatime-Leaderboards/README.md

 ```
 ***
 ## Setup with Example
-After completing the steps mentioned in the [Prerequisites](#Prerequisites), you have to save all the mentioned keys(except markdown comments) like Steam API Key, Steam-ID, Custom-ID as Secrets in your Github repo's settings.
+After completing the steps mentioned in the [Prerequisites](#Prerequisites), you have to save all the mentioned keys(except markdown comments) like Wakatime API Key as Secrets in your Github repo's settings.

 > Repo Settings -> Security -> Secrets and Variables -> Actions -> Add in Repository Secrets